thephpleague/tactician/installation.md

 ## Supported Framework Adapters
 These frameworks are currently on our targeted list.

-### Symfony2
+### Symfony
-A bundle is currently in active development, but isn't ready for production use yet.
-If you'd like to get involved and hurry this along, [contribute to the repo here](https://github.com/xtrasmal/TacticianBundle)!
+There's an [official Tactician bundle for Symfony](https://github.com/thephpleague/tactician-bundle).
+It's still in active development but it works well and you can use it in your projects.

 ### Zend Framework 2
 Gary Hockin ([@GeeH](https://twitter.com/GeeH)) is already working on it!
 If you'd like to help out, [you can find the repo here](https://github.com/GeeH/TacticianModule)!